This program has been archived.

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

-The Biotechnology, Biochemical, and Biomass Engineering (BBBE) program supports fundamental engineering research that advances the understanding of cellular and biomolecular processes (in vivo, in vitro, and/or ex vivo) and eventually leads to the development of enabling technology and/or applications in support of the biopharmaceutical, biotechnology, and bioenergy industries, or with applications in health or the environment.
-Quantitative assessments of bioprocesses are considered vital to successful research projects in the BBBE program.
+The Biotechnology and Biochemical Engineering (BBE) program supports fundamental engineering research that advances the understanding of cellular and biomolecular processes in engineering biology and eventually leads to the development of enabling technology for advanced manufacturing and/or applications in support of the biopharmaceutical, biotechnology, and bioenergy industries, or with applications in health or the environment.
+A quantitative treatment of biological and engineering problems of biological processes is considered vital to successful research projects in the BBE program.

-- Metabolic engineering and synthetic biology
+- Metabolic engineering and synthetic biology for biomanufacturing

 - Quantitative systems biotechnology

 - Tissue engineering and stem cell culture technologies

 - Development of novel "omics" tools for biotechnology applications